Rocksrock18/Youtube-Playlist-Randomizer/README.md

 ## The Problem with YouTube

 YouTube has a built in "shuffle" feature already. **The problem is, it doesn't work.**
-- Not only will videos repeat multiple times, but some videos never get played at all.
+- Not only will videos repeat multiple times, but some videos *never get played at all.*
 This site will play every video in the playlist once before randomizing the order again.

 ### Problems with YouTube's API

 YouTube has a built in API that lets you get all sorts of information.
 This includes a list of videos in a given playlist.
+Unfortunately, there are some complications.

-However, complications quickly arose when working with this.
-The API requires a key, which has a limited number of daily uses.
+Using YouTube's API requires an API key, which has a limited number of daily uses.
+An overload of requests leads to authorization failure, meaning you wouldn't be able to view anything at all.
+Usually this isn't a problem, but recently authorization failure started happening on every request.

-In most cases, this is never a problem.
-It shouldn't be a problem in this case, either.
-But every request made to the API resulted in authorization failure.

 ## How it works